 Power: Who is really running the show?

 However, there's also a power that nannies have over their employers (or employers assume they have) related to how well the child will be cared for.
 Employers might feel that if they don't keep their nanny satisfied, it will impact the care that the child(ren) will receive.
 If you don't give a large enough bonus you may fear that the resentment will impact the nanny’s work.
-Just the process of finding and vetting a new nanny is time-consuming, disruptive and emotional so something you may find you tolerate behavior from a nanny that you might not in other situations to keep her happy.
+Just the process of finding and vetting a new nanny is time-consuming, disruptive and emotional so something you may find you tolerate behavior from a nanny that you might not in other situations to keep them happy.

 What to do with your feelings?